 No, all applicants to Taft must use the Standard Application Online (SAO), which is administered by Secondary Schools Admission Testing Board (SSATB).
 The 2019-20 Standard Application Online opens August 1, 2019.
 The admissions application deadline is January 15.
 Learn more about the Standard Application Online.

-Taft highly recommends that applicants whose primary language is not English take either the TOEFL or the IELTS.
+Taft highly recommends that applicants whose primary language is not English take the TOEFL, the IELTS, or the Duolingo English Test.
 We also require that all applicants for 9th and 10th grade take the SSAT.
 11th grade and PG applicants may submit SSAT, PSAT, SAT, or ACT scores.
 We look for an internet-based score of 105 or higher on the TOEFL, a minimum score of 7.5 on the IELTS, and the median SSAT score for those accepted last year was the 83rd percentile.

 TOEFL Code: 3834